-This causes a challenge to maintain the privacy, confidentiality and security of our premises, offices and other places.
-After all, you don’t want to be spied upon or monitored by adversaries, competitors or corporate spies.
-Just think about a hidden voice recording device present at your meeting.
-Including smartphones… The damage it can cause.
+This causes a challenge to maintain the privacy, confidentiality, and security of our premises, offices, and other places.
+After all, you don’t want to be spied upon or monitored by adversaries, competitors, or corporate spies.
+Just think about hidden voice recording devices (even smartphones) present at your meeting without your knowledge or consent…

-TSCM is basically the counter-surveillance speciality called Technical Surveillance Countermeasures or TSCM is referring to a set of countermeasures with as purpose the detection and/or defeat of technology, spy bugs, electronic devices which try to obtain intelligence (video, audio, data, etc.. ) of a target (person, location, meeting room).
+TSCM is basically the counter-surveillance specialty called Technical Surveillance Countermeasures or TSCM is referring to a set of countermeasures with as purpose of the detection and/or defeat of technology, spy bugs, and electronic devices which try to obtain intelligence (video, audio, data, etc.. ) of a target (person, location, meeting room).

-Also known as eavesdropping by using advanced audio-, video recorders, GPS trackers, logging systems and electronic transmitting devices using different frequencies.
-To detect or counter these threats you will need to hire a debugging team that will do technical sweeps or bug sweeping.
+Also known as eavesdropping by using advanced audio-, video recorders, GPS trackers, logging systems, and electronic transmitting devices using different frequencies.
+To detect or counter these threats you need to hire a debugging team to do technical sweeps or bug sweeping.

-You might also consider awareness training for your staff, so their relevant person is knowledgeable about electronic devices, such as spy-bug, GPS trackers, data loggers, motion-activated sensors and other methods which adversaries of spies will use to either follow you, record you, track you or listen into your private and confidential meetings.
-The types of devices are getting smarter:
+You might also consider awareness training for your staff, so their relevant person is knowledgeable about electronic devices, such as spy-bug, GPS trackers, data loggers, motion-activated sensors, and other methods which adversaries of spies will use to either follow you, record you, track you, monitor your movements or listen into your private and confidential meetings.
+These types of devices are getting smarter & cheaper:

 These kinds of inspections will have to be done routinely.
 Especially before and after the meeting you might want to check the room.

 Since bugs are physical devices, they will have been brought into the building or office at a given point in time.
-People who install bugs or planting listening devices will have thought about:
+People who install bugs or plant covert listening devices will have thought about: